MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/deno/cli/managing-packages.md

 $ deno cache --reload index.ts
 ```

+Or maybe point as `deps.ts` instead.

+Info on the flag:

 - `-r, --reload=<CACHE_BLOCKLIST>` - Reload source code cache (recompile TypeScript)

 This will upgrade the standard library as well (old packages will be kept though alongside the new ones).
-This helps, as your use of std lib packages which not locked can break after running `deno upgrade`
+This helps, as your use of std lib packages which not locked can break after running `deno upgrade`.

+Note that 3rd-party packages are also likely to rely on the std lib - hopefully with version numbers.

 ## Locking versions